 Oji Udezue has an extensive history in product management.
 He began his career with Cisco in 2001, before spending 10 years at Microsoft, overseeing a number of key Windows products — including Windows Live services and Visual Studio.

-He is currently vice president of product at Calendly, while also sitting on the board of directors at Quitch, (a mobile e-learning platform).
+He is currently Chief Product Officer at Parsable, while also sitting on the board of directors at Quitch, (a mobile e-learning platform).

 When it comes to developing new products, Oji has built his personal brand on his keen eye for innovation and customer focus.